RadialDevGroup/ombudsman/management/OFFBOARDING.md

 ## Keys

-Retrieve office keys from person leaving.
-Label and return to respective owner(s) as appropriate.
+Retrieve the departing employee's office keys and store them safely for reuse. owner(s) as appropriate.